AllureOfTheStars/Allure/GameDefinition/PLAYING.md

            /|\            /|\            /|\
           z x c          b j n          1 2 3

-In aiming mode, the same keys (and mouse) move the aiming crosshair.
 Press `KP_5` (`5` on keypad) to wait, bracing for impact, which reduces any damage taken and prevents displacement by foes.
 Press `S-KP_5` or `C-KP_5` (the same key with Shift or Control) to lurk 0.1 of a turn, without bracing.

 Displace enemies by running into them with Shift/Control or S-LMB.
-Search, open, descend and attack by bumping into walls, doors, stairs and enemies.
+Search, open, descend and melee by bumping into walls, doors, stairs and enemies.
-The best, not on cooldown, melee weapon is automatically chosen from your equipment and from among your body parts.
+The best, and not on cooldown, melee weapon is automatically chosen for attack from your equipment and from among your body parts.

 The following few commands, joined with the movement and running keys, let you accomplish almost anything in the game, though not necessarily